 - incorporating addiction recovery-related supplemental prayers and/or readings

-- including those facing addiction when offering healing and memorial prayers
+- including those facing addiction during healing and memorial prayers

-JCFS Chicago has created materials for these and many more Serenity Shabbat observances to assist your congregation in creating a rich, meaningful experience.
+JCFS Chicago has created materials for these and many more Serenity Shabbat observances to support a rich, meaningful experience.

-We encourage you to celebrate addiction recovery in the Jewish community on another Shabbat if your congregation is not able to participate on Shabbat Naso, as many parshiot are amendable to recovery themes.
-All participants will be listed on our Serenity Shabbat webpage.
+We encourage you to celebrate addiction recovery in the Jewish community on another Shabbat if Shabbat Naso is unavailable, as many parshiot are amendable to recovery themes.
+All participating congregations will be listed on our Serenity Shabbat webpage.

 Communication Considerations on Serenity Shabbat

 It is important to consider how we refer to people facing addiction and those in recovery.
-Person-first language places the person before other potentially stigmatizing identities.
+Person-first language places the person before other identities, particularly those that are potentially stigmatizing.
 Examples of person-first language include “a person with an addiction” or “a person in recovery.”
 There is an online Addiction-ary for those interested in engaging with the most current usages in the recovery community.

 If you have questions at any time during your planning process or following Serenity Shabbat, please contact: Beth Fishman, Program Manager, JCFS Chicago Addiction Services.